sympy/sympy/doc/src/modules/vector/vector_integration.rst

 The :func:`~sympy.vector.integrals.vector_integrate` function is used to integrate scalar or vector field over any type of region.
 It automatically determines the type of integration (line, surface or volume) depending on the nature of the object.

-Importing necessary classes and functions:
+We define a coordinate system and make necesssary imports for examples.

->>> from sympy import sin, cos, exp, pi
+>>> from sympy import sin, cos, exp, pi, symbols
->>> from sympy.vector import CoordSys3D, ParametricRegion, vector_integrate
+>>> from sympy.vector import CoordSys3D, ParametricRegion, ImplicitRegion, vector_integrate
 >>> from sympy.abc import r, x, y, z, theta, phi
 >>> C = CoordSys3D('C')